ibm-cloud-docs/storage-scale/security-groups.md

 If user is using an existing security groups, then they must ensure that at least three default security groups `bastion_sg_name`, `strg_sg_name`, and `bootstrap_sg_name` are provided for the clusters core functionality.
 Depending on the optional features enabled, the respective additional security groups (`ldap_sg_name`, `gklm_sg_name`, and `comp_sg_name`) must also be provided.

-For example, if the user wants to create only storage and compute clusters with `enable_sg_validation` variable set to `true` and provides only the `bastion_sg_name`, `comp_sg_name`, and `bootstrap_sg_name` variables omitting the `strg_sg_name`, then the terraform automation fails due to built-in validations designed to ensure all mandatory security groups are passed for cluster creation.
+For example, if the user wants to create only storage and compute clusters with `enable_sg_validation` variable set to `true` and provides only the `bastion_sg_name`, `comp_sg_name`, and `bootstrap_sg_name` variables omitting the `strg_sg_name`, then the terraform automation fails due to built-in validations designed to ensure all mandatory existing security groups are passed for cluster creation.

 This validation is applicable on all security groups.
 {: note}